Skip to the content

 If you're going through the menopause

-There’s been a lot of talk about the menopause recently on TV and radio.
-And yet, unfortunately, it is a subject that is not often spoken openly about.
+So many of us will go through this stage in life and yet it is not often spoken openly about.
 When you are already hard pushed with caring tasks, it can feel like an additional load to deal with, both emotionally and physically.

 Usually between the ages of 45 and 55 years of age, a woman's oestrogen levels decline and her periods end.
 This is called the menopause and is a normal part of ageing.
 The average age is 51 but this can vary.